-Since we don't like the R sound, when Chamorros pronounced this word, it came out kasadules.
+Since we don't like the R sound, when Chamorros pronounced this word, the R was changed to L and it came out kasadules.

 Compare the sticker above, with the deer and peskadot, and this sticker with a deer as well but with cazadores.
 The word is used in the brand name of a kind of tequila.
 Hunters' tequila!

-In more recent times, people stopped using kasadules.
+In more recent times, more and more people stopped using kasadules.
 But people still hunt, so they turned to peskadot to refer to hunters.

 By the way, why is it kasadules, in the plural, even when talking about one hunter?